 The first thing that we see at this UNESCO site are the sacred lakes on the left and the right of the stone lotus pillar lined entrance.
 In the early days fresh lotus flowers were placed in the path.
 One side is for the bathing and purification of men.
 The other side for women.
 A naga snake marks the entrance.

 Lotus flowers lined the walkway that was only for the king.
 Everyone else walked outside the walkway.

 Tradition required human sacrifice.
 In the beginning they used a volunteer which would bring good fortune to the family of the donor.
-Later (probably because no one volunteered or the promised good fortune didn’t happen to the previous donor), someone was chosen by lot.
+Later (probably because no one volunteered or the promised good fortune didn’t happen to the previous donor’s family), someone was chosen by lot.
 Eventually, a prison was built to hold the humans bound for sacrifice.
-Here is an indentation of of a crocodile where the sacrificial human lay.
+Here is an indentation of a crocodile where the sacrificial human lay.
 Kai is pointing where the blood runs out.

 The blood is collected and poured into the mouth of the mountain.

 On the Bolaven plateau ethnic minority still sacrifice animals but no more humans as in the past.